serverpod/serverpod_docs/docs/index.md

 ## Command line tools
-Serverpod is tested on Mac and Linux.
-It works on Windows, but it's still experimental.
+Serverpod is tested on Mac, Windows, and Linux.
 Before you can install Serverpod, you need to have the following tools installed:
 - __Flutter__ and __Dart__.
 You will need Flutter version 3.7 or later. https://flutter.dev/docs/get-started/install
 - __Docker__.
 Docker is used to manage Postgres and (optionally) Redis. https://docs.docker.com/get-docker/